aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 In [Getting Started](./getting-started.md), you set up your Busy Engineer's Document Bucket environment and selected a workshop language.

 Now you will add the AWS Encryption SDK to encrypt objects on the client, before they are transmitted off of the host machine to the internet.
-You will use AWS KMS to provide a `data key` for each object, using a CMK that you set up in [Getting Started](./getting-started.md).
+You will use AWS KMS to provide a `data key` for each object, using a KMS Key that you set up in [Getting Started](./getting-started.md).

 ## Let's Go!